Cellular $\mathbb A^1$-homology and the motivic version of Matsumoto's theorem: A1 -homology theories

-\item In general, if $\xi$ is not strictly orientable, we may still define the sheaf of orientations of $\xi$ as the quotient sheaf of sets in the category of sheaves of sets in the Nisnevich topology on $k$-smooth schemes of the $k$-smooth scheme $\Lambda^r(\xi)^\times$ by the action of the subsheaf $(\G_m)^{(2)}$ of squares in $\G_m$.
+\item In general, if $\xi$ is not strictly orientable, we may still define the sheaf of orientations of $\xi$ as the quotient sheaf of the sheaf $\Lambda^r(\xi)^\times$ by the action of the subsheaf $(\G_m)^{(2)}$ of squares in $\G_m$.
 This is a sheaf of $\Z/2$-vector spaces over $X$ and an orientation of $\xi$ is a section of this sheaf over $X$.
-There are also other notions of orientabilty of vector bundles, see for instance \cite[Def.
+There are also other notions of orientability of vector bundles, see for instance \cite[Def.
 4.3]{Morel-book} where an orientation is defined to be an isomorphism of $\Lambda^r(\xi)$ with the square of a line bundle.
 The former definition is clearly more general.

 \item Observe that a vector bundle $\xi$ of rank $r$ over a smooth cohomologically trivial $k$-scheme $X$ is automatically strictly orientable.
 Indeed, the rank $1$ vector bundle $\Lambda^r(\xi)$ corresponds up to isomorphism to an element of the group $H^1(X;\G_m)$, which is trivial.
 If $X$ is moreover affine, then Lemma \ref{lemma coh trivial} implies that such a vector bundle is trivial. \end{enumerate} \end{remark}